-CRIMINAL PENALTIES: While you are traveling in another country, you are subject to its laws.
-Foreign laws and legal systems can be vastly different from our own.
-Persons violating St. Kitts and Nevis laws, even unknowingly, may be expelled, arrested or imprisoned.
-Penalties for possession,using, or trafficking in illegal drugs or firearms in St. Kitts and Nevis are severe, and convicted offenders can expect long jail sentences and heavy fines.
+Criminal Penalties: You are subject to local laws.
+Persons violating local laws, even unknowingly, may be expelled, arrested or imprisoned.
+Penalties for possession, use, or trafficking in illegal drugs or firearms are severe, and convicted offenders can expect long jail sentences and heavy fines.

 Travel & Transportation